Gmina Recz

 Gmina Recz is an urban-rural gmina (administrative district) in Choszczno County, West Pomeranian Voivodeship, in north-western Poland.
 Its seat is the town of Recz, which lies approximately 15 km north-east of Choszczno and 67 km east of the regional capital Szczecin.

-The gmina covers an area of 180.13 km2, and as of 2006 its total population is 5,740 (out of which the population of Recz amounts to 2,995, and the population of the rural part of the gmina is 2,745).
+The gmina covers an area of 180.13 km2, and as of 2006 its total population was 5,740 (out of which the population of Recz amounts to 2,995, and the population of the rural part of the gmina is 2,745).

 Villages

 Apart from the town of Recz, Gmina Recz contains the villages and settlements of Bytowo, Chełpina, Grabowiec, Jarostowo, Kraśnik, Lestnica, Lubieniów, Nętkowo, Pamięcin, Pomianka, Pomień, Rajsko, Rybaki, Rybnica, Sicko, Słutowo, Sokoliniec, Suliborek, Sulibórz, Trzebień, Wielgoszcz, Witosław, Zdbino and Żeliszewo.

 Neighbouring gminas

 Gmina Recz is bordered by the gminas of Choszczno, Dobrzany, Drawno, Ińsko, Kalisz Pomorski and Suchań.